iramshiv/ase_scraper/README.md

 ### Introduction
 This is a web scraping project, scrapping stepstones.de using python and beautiful soup.
 This scraps only for jobs posted newer than 24 hours or seven days, which can be chose by user.

-Run *scraper.py* for the initiating the scrapper.
+Run *scraper.py* to initiate the scrapper.

 ### UML DIAGRAM